kangaroong/R-Basics/README.md

-# R-Basics
+# R Basics
-R  - Basics for all beginners
+R Basics
+(For Beginners)

+I created this as a revision guide :D